Quincy, Massachusetts

-First settled in 1625, Quincy was briefly part of Dorchester before becoming the north precinct of Braintree in 1640.
-In 1792, Quincy was split off from Braintree; the new town was named after Colonel John Quincy, maternal grandfather of Abigail Adams and after whom John Quincy Adams was also named.
+First settled in 1625, Quincy was briefly part of Dorchester before becoming the North Precinct of Braintree in 1640.
+In 1792, Quincy was split off from the Town of Braintree and was incorporated separately as the Town of Quincy; the new town was named after Colonel John Quincy, maternal grandfather of Abigail Adams and after whom John Quincy Adams was also named.
 Quincy became a city in 1888.

-For more than a century, Quincy was home to a thriving granite industry; the city was also the site of the Granite Railway, the United States' first commercial railroad.
-Shipbuilding at the Fore River Shipyard was another key part of the city's economy.
+For over a century, Quincy was home to a thriving granite quarrying industry; the city was also the site of the Granite Railway, the United States' first commercial railroad.
+Shipbuilding at the Fore River Shipyard was another key contributor to the city's economy.
 In the 20th century, both Howard Johnson's and Dunkin' Donuts were founded in the city.
+Today, Quincy has developed into both a vibrant immigrant destination and a suburban business hub, and is considered attractive due to its safety, relatively large housing stock, and extensive connections to Boston.

 History

 Pre-Colonial Period to the Revolution

-The road that eventually became the Old Coast Road from Boston to Plymouth, going through Quincy and Braintree, started out as a native american trail.
+The road that eventually became the Old Coast Road from Boston to Plymouth, going through Quincy and Braintree, started out as a Native American trail.

 Massachusett sachem Chickatawbut had his seat on a hill called Moswetuset Hummock prior to the settlement of the area by English colonists, situated east of the mouth of the Neponset River near what is now called Squantum.
 It was visited in 1621 by Plymouth Colony commander Myles Standish and Squanto, a native guide.

 Four years later, a party led by Captain Richard Wollaston established a post on a low hill near the south shore of Quincy Bay east of present-day Black's Creek.
 The settlers found the area suitable for farming, as Chickatawbut and his group had cleared much of the land of trees.
 (The Indians used the name Passonagessit ("Little Neck of Land") for the area.)
 This settlement was named Mount Wollaston in honor of the leader, who left the area soon after 1625, bound for Virginia.